ActiveEngagement/pinia-pouchdb-plugin/README.md

 ## PouchDB Helpers

-Not only does this repo provide a simple plugin for interacting with Pinia stores and it just magically work, we also provide helpers to get that data directly from the PouchDB, should you need to.
+Not only does this repo provide a simple plugin for interacting with Pinia stores that just magically works, it also provide helpers to get and set that data directly from the PouchDB. *All functions are asynchronous.*

 This plugin provides two types of stores: config and cache.
 Both stores are key value pairs, however the cache will expire after a specific period of time and config persist until they are destroyed.